 A team of surgeons was able to remove the tumor from his brain stem and Marie became a mother to the community almost overnight.

-“I was messaged like crazy of ‘why does this keep happening in our area,’ and as of last night I knew of five and now I know of eleven,” she said.
+“I was messaged like crazy of ‘why does this keep happening in our area,’ and as of last night I knew of five and now I know of eleven,” Price said.

-Eleven cases of rare tumors.
+Eleven cases, according to Marie Price, the mother of Nick Price, of rare tumors.
 Most in three neighboring Mount Pleasant subdivisions.
 “Stoplights separate them, basically.”
 Park West, Dunes West and Rivertowne.